 Most graduate students at UGA are not assigned to a faculty advisor until after admittance.
 A close working relationship with your advisor is paramount to progressing through your program of study.

-Clinical experiences begin during your second semester with a yearlong service-learning program at a local K-12 school.
-Your time on site will help you build relationships with school personnel from the very start.
+Clinical experiences begin during your second semester with a service-learning component with Empowered Youth Programs to help you build relationships with youth from the very start.

 Join research teams with faculty and doctoral students centered on issues of social justice, and help to advocate for school-aged children and marginalized populations.